ksuderman/Terraform/GCC-2022/README.md

 ## Future Work

-Generate a new SSH key as part of the provisioning process.
+~~Generate a new SSH key as part of the provisioning process.~~ Generating the SSH key should be done in a separate step.

 Get building a network/subnet/router working correctly.